DemosthenesCh/entity_extraction/README.md

 ## 2. Process the synonyms
 Run the notebook `process_synonyms.ipynb`.

+## 3. Get and process the ground truth data
+Run the notebook `prepare_ground_truth.ipynb`

+The ground truth defined in this notebook was created manually.
+It contains terms that are copied verbatim from the shordDescription field.
+It contains duplicates.

-## 3. Train and evaluate non-LLM drug recognizer
+## 4. Train and evaluate non-LLM drug recognizer
 Run the notebook `extract_entities_nltk.ipynb`